hamishhirschberg/stress-modelling/README.txt

 stress_calc.m runs the above code using a script intended to be edited by the user.

 HOW TO USE CODES:
-The codes are written as functions in matlab and are designed to be used as functions in the script 'stress_calc.m' or in the matlab command window.
+The codes are written as functions in Matlab and are designed to be used as functions in the script 'stress_calc.m' or in the Matlab command window.
 The inputs and outputs are designed to work with either GMT or Matlab.
 The example inputs provided are: topo.xyz - topographic elevation in m moho.xyz - crustal thickness/depth to Moho in km vel.xyz  - velocities (east and north) in mm/yr
-The example outputs produced are:

 NOTES ON CONVENTIONS:
 Extension is taken as positive.
-The magnitude is taken as the square-root of the second invariant, i.e. sqrt(sum(s_ij*s_ij)/2) summed over i and j.
+The magnitude for stress and strain rate is taken as the square-root of the second invariant, i.e. sqrt(sum(s_ij*s_ij)/2) summed over i and j.
 Effective viscosity is calculated as total deviatoric stress magnitude divided by strain rate magnitude, i.e. T/E.

 ************************************************************************